-Intratumoral AST-008 Combined With Pembrolizumab in Patients With Advanced Solid Tumors
+Intratumoral Cavrotolimod Combined With Pembrolizumab or Cemiplimab in Patients With Advanced Solid Tumors

 - Written informed consent.

 - Male or female ≥18 years of age.

 - Must have an advanced inoperable histologically diagnosed solid tumor.

 - At least one tumor lesion amenable to repeated IT injection via palpation or ultrasound.
 Injection of deep visceral lesions is not permitted, except in the optional liver dosing cohort.

 - Agrees to provide a newly obtained biopsy of injected and witness lesions (if they can be biopsied based on the investigator's assessment) prior to start of study treatment, and to repeat biopsies twice during study treatment, and to providing the acquired tissue for biomarker analysis.
 Tissue obtained for the biopsy must not be previously irradiated, but a new or progressing lesion in the radiation field is acceptable.